Coronavirus Employees' Help

 How does payment work?
 Similar to TripAdvisor, HomeAway takes guests' payments, then releases the amount for the whole stay to your bank account 24 hours after they've checked in.

 This is the doozy.
-You can now earn £7,500 tax-free each year from letting a spare room, under the Government's Rent a Room scheme.
-This was boosted from £4,250 as of 6 April 2016.
-The scheme does not apply to renting out a whole home – see more on tax when letting a property below.
+You can earn £7,500 tax-free each year from letting a spare room or your whole home (if it’s your main residence), under the Government's Rent a Room scheme.

-The scheme applies when you take short-term guests through Airbnb and the like to stay in a furnished room in your home.
+The scheme applies when short-term guests stay in a furnished room or rent your whole property – as long as it is your main home.
 It also applies if you take a lodger or run a B&B/guest house.
 It works whether you live in England, Wales, Scotland or Northern Ireland.

 It depends – there are a number of variables and it can be complicated, so you're best off crunching the numbers or even getting advice.
 The main factor tends to be your expenses though.